vasilitate/VAPP/README.md

 The VAPP! mobile payment SDK for Android

 # Getting Started
-VAPP! is provided as a standalone [aar file](http://tools.android.com/tech-docs/new-build-system/aar-format).
+VAPP! is provided as a maven artefact.
-You should copy this file to **/MyProject/app/aars/vapp.aar**.
 Your build.gradle file should then be modified so that it matches the code snippet below:

 ```